Jiaxin061/Jiaxin061/README.md

 * **PC Assemble**

 > The PC assembly lab session offered a hands-on experience that significantly enhanced my understanding of hardware components, particularly the system unit.
 This practical opportunity to assemble and disassemble a PC was invaluable in translating theoretical knowledge into tangible skills.
 I was able to identify and connect various components, such as the motherboard, CPU, RAM, and storage devices, with a clearer understanding of their roles and interactions.
 The hands-on opportunity to assemble and disassemble a PC deepened my understanding of hardware components.

+* **Design Thinking Project**

+> In the design thinking process to create a prototype,  a highly insightful and practical experience was provided when our group worked on addressing privacy and security issues in financial applications .
+Our prototype, named "SafeStash," was crafted with a focus on top-grade encryption, incognito mode, combinational verification, and privacy references.
+Through this project, we navigated the intricacies of problem-solving within the context of designing a prototype.
+Moreover, the project not only enhanced our technical skills but also significantly improved our creative problem-solving abilities that are undeniably essential abilities to become a software engineer.

 ### Badges